-According to the study infiltration accounts for approximately 28% of heat loss in older buildings and a major place that occurs is around ill-fitting doors and windows.
+According to the study, infiltration accounts for approximately 28% of heat loss in older buildings and a major place in which that occurs is around ill-fitting doors and windows.

 Another important study by The Center for Resource Conservation in Boulder, Colorado in 2011 showed that:

 “It is possible to improve the overall energy performance of existing window systems by well over four fold through repairs, weatherization and installing storm windows with insulated frames.”

 This depends on a lot of variables that can’t be determined without a personalized inspection of your house.
 Questions like climate, HVAC equipment, local power costs, issues with your individual house all make the calculations difficult, but the savings can be significant and the payback is quicker than most other home improvements.

 Here’s the proof: Keith Haberern, a professional engineer in New Jersey, performed an energy audit study related to historic windows called “Old Wood Window Replacement Window Energy Analysis” in which he was trying to determine if replacement windows or storm windows would provide better performance and financial savings.